conda-archive/conda-tutorials/condaR/windows/build.md

-# Linux
+# Windows

 ## Constructor File

-Windows requires additiona packages from msys2, note that this channel is added for the Windows installer.
+Windows requires additional packages from msys2, note that this channel is added for the Windows installer.
 ```
 channels:
   - https://repo.anaconda.com/pkgs/main/